NFurman0/KnaveGame/README.md

 # KnaveGame
+Now with requestable bots so you can actually play it!
 Small multiplayer web game based on a social deduction game that can be played with cards Available currently at https://knavegame.onrender.com